 I have made it a mission to get the majority of my snacks from “clean” foods while in this peak training phase.
 Admittedly, I’m a huge fan of the convenience of grabbing a granola bar, bag of pretzels or box of cereal.
 But I’m trying to be more conscientious and today I’ve brought a slew of goodies to keep me full at work before I go out for my double run this evening.

 My thought process is this: Running as many miles and as often as I am understandably leaves me tired, particularly around 2pm when work slows down, the office is quieter and I just want to take a nap.
 Eating something sugary like a granola bar, trail mix, or worse – a candy bar – comes with the inevitable “crash” further extending the sleepiness effect.
 We eat more when we are tired, mistaking exhaustion for hunger; the cycle is perpetuated.
 Knowing I have a second run after work, I want to make sure I’m energized and alert.

 Today I brought myself options!
 Banana, apple, nectarine, plum, bell peppers, cucumbers, Greek Yogurt, oats, almond slivers.

 There is no recharge button.
 You have to eat/sleep/rest/run/laugh/cry/dance when your body tells you too!
 I’m learning this myself.
 Though it would be a lot easier if we had naptime at work ;)

-Posted on August 6, 2013, in College, Dining Out, Fitness, Healthy Habits, Real Life Stuff and tagged clean eating, college, Cross Country, disneyland, exercise, fitness, Food, health, pb2, running, snacks, summer, yogurt parfait.
+Posted on August 6, 2013, in College, Fitness, Healthy Lifestyle, Life Updates and tagged clean eating, college, Cross Country, disneyland, exercise, fitness, Food, health, pb2, running, snacks, summer, yogurt parfait.
 Bookmark the permalink.
 2 Comments.